jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

 share-img: /assets/img/header_.png
 ---
 <div style="text-align: justify">
-Tags, also known as "video tags," are keywords or phrases that provide context to a YouTube video that give users a ‘heads-up’ on what the video is about.
-These tags are considered a key factor in YouTube's search algorithm as they assist users in discovering and organizing content, as well as improving a video's ranking in search results. <br><br>
-However, after YouTube decided to hide video tags in public pages in the attempt to mitigate tag abuse and misuse, a discussion of the relevance of tags arose in the YouTube community.
-People started to question whether tags are still important as more weights are now given to the video’s title, thumbnails, and description when being sorted by YouTube’s algorithm.
-Do tags really not matter anymore? <br><br>
+Did you know that tags play a crucial role in helping users discover and organize content on digital platforms like YouTube, social media, and online forums?
+They can help users find videos on specific topics and can even help platforms recommend videos to users based on their interests.
+But just like any other feature, tags can also be abused and misused.
+In fact, YouTube has a policy against misleading metadata, and using irrelevant tags on a video is a violation of the platform's terms of service.

+Unfortunately, tag abuse has been a longstanding issue in the online community.
+In 2012, Google even made tags private on YouTube's public pages in an effort to stop some users from "abusing tags by copying them from other videos."
+ <br><br>
-Nevertheless, we are more interested in finding out:
+With these, we are more interested in finding out:
  <br>
 <img src="/images/intro_banner.png">
 </div>